clickade/simple-annotation-flask/README.md

 ## Host and run app

-Start the server by double-clicking the `run-server.bat` file.
+1. Start the server and client hosting by double-clicking the `run-server.bat` file.
    - Alternatively, open a Command window on the root folder and execute the following command:
 		```
 		$ cd server
 		$ python api.py
 		```
+2. The app can be accessed at [http://localhost:3001](http://localhost:3001)

 ## Rebuilding the client